CODECUBE-001/litecss/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Roadmap
+At The End of Hackertoberfest, we hope to have 100 more snippets (HTML Sections)

+- 100 new sections

+- 20 new components

+- Launch by Oct 29

 ## License
 [MIT](https://github.com/CODECUBE-001/litecss/blob/b9bc73f9c7c7ef74787d05e5d7b7ab8bf4ef855e/LICENSE)